 Both the reclining cab seats have full forward and rearward movement by releasing the catch on the front of the seat and sliding it to the required position.

-The passenger and/or driver's seat may be fitted with a swivel mechanism which is operated by a lever at the side of the seat.
+Both front seats are fitted with a swivel mechanism, which is operated by a lever on the inside of the seat.

-Ensure that the seats are locked in the forward facing position before travelling.
+Ensure that the seat is locked in the forward facing position before travelling.